 To say that US-China relations have been on shaky ground since Donald Trump’s election would be an understatement.

-The first sign of trouble surfaced on December 2nd when then-President-elect Trump took a call from Taiwanese President Tsai Ing-wen, angering the Chinese, who view high-level contacts with Taiwan as undermining their claim to the island.
+The first sign of trouble surfaced on December 2nd when then-President-elect Trump took a call from Taiwanese President Tsai Ing-wen, angering the Chinese, who view high-level contacts with Taiwan, Province of China as undermining their claim to the island.

 This conversation was followed by successive statements by Trump and his advisors questioning the US’s commitment to the “One China” policy, which has underpinned Sino-American relations for more than four decades.